 Visible Legacy Comment

 This article describes early work in a much faster approach to bioprinting.
 Researchers say the method is particularly suitable for printing cells with embedded blood vessel networks, a nascent technology expected to be a central part of the production of 3D-printed human tissue and organs.
-From the TechnologyPublisher page linked above you can identify the PIs and find the contact info to quickly and directly contact the University at Buffalo Innovation Licensing Office.
+From the TechnologyPublisher page linked above you can identify the inventors, easily find other available technologies they're behind and quickly find the direct contact information for licensing at the University at Buffalo Technology Transfer Office.
 Tech Scouts should also keep an eye on the UB Cell, Gene and Tissue Engineering Center headed by Dr. Stelios Andreadis, SUNY Distinguished Professor of Chemical and Biological Engineering.
 Step into this ecosystem starting with the widget below.
+Click through the "Research Foundation of SUNY TTO" node (blue) to find all SUNY technologies.

 - Caption: Dr. Ruogang Zhao and Dr. Chi Zhou of State University of New York at Buffalo: Fast Projection Stereolithography Printing of Large-Scale Biocompatible Hydrogels